etetoolkit/ete/README.rst

 Getting Support
 ------------------
+**Whenerver possible, please avoid sending support related emails directly to the developers.
+Keep communication public:**

-- For any type of question on how to use ETE in bioinformatics, the BioStars community (http://biostars.org) provides an excellent help desk.
-ETE developers contribute there with answers, but will also get feedback from other users.
+- For any type of question on how to use ETE in a bioinformatics context, the BioStars community (http://biostars.org) provides an excellent help desk.
+ETE developers contribute there with answers, but you will also get feedback from other users.
 It is recommended to tag your questions with the "etetoolkit" label.